 Palm Beach Atlantic University’s fifth annual Interdisciplinary Research Conference, sponsored by the Office of Accreditation, Assessment and Research, and co-sponsored by Alumni Relations and Career Services, will be held on Wednesday, March 30, and Thursday, March 31, in the Warren Library.
-The event is open to the PBA community.
+The event is open="open" to the PBA community.

 The theme of the conference is “Focus on Your Future” and will include a keynote address by distinguished researcher and 1996 PBA alumnus Dr. Justin D. Barnard, associate dean in the Institute for Intellectual Discipleship and associate professor of philosophy in the Honors Community at Union University in Jackson, Tennessee.